reMarkable/cobalt/README.md

 environment we do not want to check in a private key into source control and so we ask each developer to generate their own key pair.

-`./cobaltb.py keygen`
+`./cobaltb.py generate_keys`

 Then follow the instructions to copy the generated contents into files named *analyzer_public.pem* and *analyzer_private.pem* in your source root directory.
-These will get used by several of the following steps including running the demo manually and deploying to Google Container Engine.
+If these files are present they will automatically get used by several of the following steps including running the demo manually and deploying to Google Container Engine.

 ### Encryption to the Shuffler
 In addition to the encryption to the Analyzer mentioned above there is a second